OracleSiebel/ConfiguringSiebel/ExampleCode/REST/Load Balancing/readme.md

 # REST Load Balancing

 The example script stored here will enable you to generate a load balancing script for REST services.
-Contained within are scripts for Windows and Linux, along with a Webex Replay Format [demo video] to demonstrate how to use the script.
+Contained within are scripts for Windows and Linux, along with a demo video ([wrf] format or [wmv] format) to demonstrate how to use the script.

 ## How to use the script